wagner89/CSSTalk/README.md

  - elements that are a child of a flex (flexbox) container, with a specified Z-index
  - elements that are transparent (opacity < 1)

 Any time you set the Z-index of a given element, but it fails to jump on top of whatever it's behind, even though it has a larger Z-index value, go ahead and read [this](https://philipwalton.com/articles/what-no-one-told-you-about-z-index/) article!

+### 3. Confusing hidden overflow with bad Z-index
+#### (or why can't I see my element, part 2.)

+So, you've placed a message box on your page, set it's z-index higher than your cholesterol after Christmas dinner, and still, the page's top header seems to be in front of it.
+You've checked opacity, position, and everything else you could think of which affects stacking contexts, but nothing.
+Here's where **overflow** might come into play

+Check this out:

+So, always remember that just because something seems under something else, it might be above, but not drawn at all.